RenzoMurinaCadierno/FrontEndPracticeProjects/Connect 4 game/README.md

 Intructions
 ------------------------------------
-It is a Connect 4 2-player game.
+Place all three .html, .css and .js files in the same folder and run the .html in a browser, the game should automatically be playable.

 Click on the empty circles to drop the chips.
 The first one to align 4 diagonally, vertically or horizontally, wins.

-You can restart the game at any time refresing the broswer.
+You can restart the game at any time by refresing the broswer.